-If your blog doesn’t get organic traffic new visits even after many good efforts of creating content,
+If your blog doesn’t get organic traffic or new visits even after many good efforts in creating content,

 that can frustrate a lot,

-you just keep on looking at the analytics, who visited your blog from which country what was the time spent on a particular post and so on.
+you just keep on looking at the analytics, who visited your blog from which country what was time spent on a particular post / page, and so on.

 Well, Does that Make Sense?